tomislavrekic/Unity-Number-Recognition/README.md

 And here are some examples of the NN predicting on newly written digits, ignore the "Expected Value" here:
 ![predictions on own written digits](images/own.jpg)

+The NN is trained successfully and is able to classify user written digits.